EGI-FCTF/bCDMI/README.md

 post command:
   -m <metadata>             Add metadata features.
 Metadata format is pipe separated <name>=<value> .
 Allowed metadata is
     readacl                   Read permission for containers.
+Allowed values are '.r:*' or '.' writeacl                  Write permission for containers.
 Allowed values are '.r:*' or '.' weblist                   Listing of container contents in web format.
 Allowed values are 'true' or 'false'
 ```